CARE SHEET - Eurydactylodes (Chameleon Geckos)

 Pictured is a Eurydactylodes vieillardi

-The exact incubation method is available here at Jecko's Geckos.
+The exact incubation method is using our incubation kit we make at Jecko's Geckos.
 The Kit comes with a container and incubation medium (vermiculite).
 We fill the tray with vermiculite and add water, being careful to not add too much (no water should run off when tipped, gently squeeze extra moisture out by pressing on the vermiculite).
 Eggs typically take between 2-3 months to hatch.
 Sometime eggs hatch earlier (even 1 month) or later (4 months).

 The life expectancy of these geckos are unknown.
 Best guess based on the time to sexually mature (1.5 - 3 years), would be 10-15 years.
 We recently lost one of first females that was at least 12 years old.